wonnor-pro/MTCNN-pi/README.md

 # MTCNN-pi

-We are aiming to implement the real-time face recognition based on Multi-task Convolution Neuron Network on Raspberry Pi 3B.
+We aim to implement the real-time face recognition based on Multi-task Convolution Neuron Network on Raspberry Pi 3B.

 This project was developed by our develop team based on
 - Previous work from the [Github Project](https://github.com/Pi-DeepLearning/RaspberryPi-FaceDetection-MTCNN-Caffe-With-Motion)